-Figure 23 Hotspot of drain sedimentation (gravel, sand, and coarse silt $> 20 \mu\text{m}$) before (left) and after (middle) the wet season, with subsequent silt removal with a backhoe along a 10 m drain length (right).
+Hotspot of drain sedimentation (gravel, sand, and coarse silt $> 20 \mu\text{m}$) before (top), and after the wet season (middle), with subsequent silt removal with a backhoe along a 10 m drain length (bottom).

-4.5.2 Drain Design and Improvements
+4.6.2 Drain Design and Improvements

-The shape, size, slope, frequency, location, and outlet stream connectivity of table and diversion drains are important for both road stability, maintenance costs, and erosion reduction.
+The shape, size, slope, frequency, location and outlet stream connectivity of table and diversion drains are important for both road stability, maintenance costs and erosion reduction.